joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/11/08/world/asia/myanmar-elections.html?searchResultPosition=2

 **The Trump Presidency Is Ending.
 So Is Maggie Haberman’s Wild Ride.**\
-`For the last four years, The Times reporter has been the human incarnation of a nation riveted, like it or not, by Donald Trump.`\
+`For the last four years, the Times reporter has been the human incarnation of a nation riveted, like it or not, by Donald Trump.`\
 https://nytimes.com/2020/11/08/business/media/trump-maggie-haberman.html?searchResultPosition=3

 **A Step Forward in the Promise of Ultrafast ‘Hyperloops’**\